yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 ### Topics discussed:

+*To start learning the following curriculum, see inside the notebook by clicking the above image*

 * Very Brief Intro to Numpy, Matplotlib, Pandas, and Scipy
 * Python for Exploration
   * Streaming well log and seismic data from open geoscience data